About Kananaskis

 Kananaskis and the G7 Summit

-We acknowledge that the Summit will take place on the traditional territory of the Blackfoot Confederacy Nations of the Kainai, Piikani, and Siksika, and the Stoney Nakoda Nations comprised of the Bearspaw, Chiniki, and Goodstoney First Nations, and the Tsuut’ina First Nation.
-We also acknowledge the Otipemisiwak Métis people and Government (Districts 5 and 6) who reside on this territory and all people who make their homes in the Treaty 7 region of Southern Alberta.
+We acknowledge that the Summit took place on the traditional territory of the Blackfoot Confederacy Nations of the Kainai, Piikani, and Siksika, and the Stoney Nakoda Nations comprised of the Bearspaw, Chiniki, and Goodstoney First Nations, and the Tsuut’ina First Nation.
+We also acknowledge the Otipemisiwak Métis people and Government who reside on this territory and all people who make their homes in the Treaty 7 region of Southern Alberta.
+Nestled in the Canadian Rockies, Kananaskis is known for its breathtaking landscapes, towering mountains, clear lakes and vast forests, which create an inspiring backdrop for discussions on global challenges.
+Canada also held the 2002 G8 Summit in Kananaskis, which was a great success.
+Kananaskis has proven itself as an ideal site for hosting the G7 Summit.

 History of Kananaskis